milad-ai/db4032/syllabus.md

 Throughout the course, students will complete several homework assignments aimed at reinforcing the concepts covered in lectures and reading materials (See the [homework page](https://dbsbu.github.io//assignments/), which will be updated during the course).
 The due dates for these assignments will be posted on this website.

+Please follow the instructions to turn in your homework:
+- Homeworks must be submitted electronically as PDF files.
+- Files should be named according to the following scheme: HW<2-digits homework number>_<LastName>_<FirstName>.pdf.
+For instance, my first homework would be called HW01_Vazan_Milad.pdf.
+- Email your homework to **vazan.sbu@gmail.com**

 ## **Exams**

 The course will include **two exams**.
 Both exams will assess the required readings and topics covered in class.
 The first exam will be an "in-class" midterm, while the second will be a final exam scheduled during the University's final examination period at the end of the semester.